endia-org/Endia/endia/functional/fft_ops/readme.md

 Endia's FFT implementation, despite its compactness, delivers performance **not far behind established frameworks**.
 Further optimizations and algorithmic refinements could push Endia's performance to fully match or even exceed existing solutions.

-**If you have ideas on how to further enhance Endia's FFT performance or functionality, feel free to submit a pull request to Enida's nightly branch.
+**If you have ideas on how to further enhance Endia's FFT performance or functionality, feel free to submit a pull request to the nightly branch.
 Let's push the boundaries of science together!**

 ## Current Limitations and Roadmap 🚧

 1. **Input Size Flexibility**:
    - Current: Axis dimensions must be a power of 2
-   - Coming Soon: Support for arbitrary input sizes
+   - Coming Soon: Support for arbitrary input sizes (via chirp Z-transformm)

 2. **GPU Acceleration**:
    - Current: CPU-only implementation